 To the point where he actually had to lose weight mere days before shooting because the Thor tights were cutting off circulation.

 Christian Bale already had to buff up a lot for his role in American Psycho.
 A few years later he lost 63 pounds to appear in The Machinist (2004), making him unhealthily underweight.
 (He actually shot for the exact weight of the character in the script, even as the director and the producers told him he was skinny enough.
 He was eating an apple and a can of tuna per day.)
-He then gained 40 pounds above his normal weight to play Batman in Batman Begins (2005), Then he lost 20 pounds of that.
+He then gained 40 pounds above his normal weight to play Batman in Batman Begins (2005), but realized that he overdid it and had to lose a good chunk of that during production.
 Later, he again became underweight to play an inmate in a Vietnam War prisoner camp in Rescue Dawn.
 Then he bulked up again to play Batman for the second time in The Dark Knight.
 Then he went skeletal again to play a crack addict in The Fighter (2010).
 Then he played Batman again in The Dark Knight Rises (2012).
 Then, he put on 43 pounds to play an overweight man in American Hustle (2013).
 Let's just say Bale's refined Dyeing For Your Art to an art form itself.

 Daniel Craig buffed up, gaining 20 lbs of muscle to play James Bond in Casino Royale.
 However, he did refuse to actually Dye For His Art for Bond.
 He wouldn't dye his blonde hair to fit better with earlier screen Bond's darker hair colors.